ProceduresGovernment

 #permalink to section

-In the second quarter of 2024, Manufacturing recorded a gross domestic product of $6.58T MX, evidencing an increase of 5.06% compared to the previous quarter and an increase of 2.27% compared to the same period of the previous year.
+In the first quarter of 2026, Manufacturing recorded a gross domestic product of $1.73T MX, evidencing a drop of 0.12% compared to the previous quarter and a drop of 2.61% compared to the same period of the previous year.

 Production Indicators by State